gracicot/gracicot.github.io/_posts/2018-05-14-modules-macro.md

 Good!
 This is actually a good point.
 Repetitive and tedious stuff like that can be done by a script.
 Using the clang tooling API, you can make a tool can generate your module interface and your defining header for you.
 This should be even easier of the header for which you create such module interface is a "modularizable header", as defined by the clang fork.
-I mean, if it's easy to write a magic `import "legacy.h"` that work like a module, it would be fairly easy to generate a module interface alongside a preprocessor state header.
+I mean, the Google proposal initially proposed the `import "legacy.h"` syntax that would transform a legacy header inclusion to an importation.
+If that is possible within clang, I cannot imagine why it won't be possible to genrate a module interface and a header that applies the preprocessor state.
 I didn't tried making a tool with this particular API, but it I don't think it would be impossible to do.

 ## Config Macros